 Laurie Scott is an author and musician who studied the classical music of North India with a geat master sarode player and musical genius, Ali Akbar Khan, for almost 25 years.

-Laurie has recorded several albums and has also written a book entitled, "A Spiritual Journey to Now", where she shares stories of her life and the spiritual lessons she has learned.
+Laurie has recorded several albums and written a book entitled "A Spiritual Journey to Now" that shares stories of her life and the spiritual lessons she has learned.

-To learn more about her music teacher and the music she has studied, please read below.
+To learn more about the beautiful music she plays, her extraordinary teacher, and its great lineage, please read below.

 "In the same way we need air to breathe and water to drink, musicians find music necessary to exist.
 Music is the food that feeds their souls."

 Ali Akbar Khan's son, Alam Khan -- a great and brilliant musician in his own right -- continues his father's teachings today at the Ali Akbar College of Music in San Rafael, California.

 The college also has an extraordinary tabla player and teacher of percussion, Pandit Swapan Chaudhuri (called "Swapan Da"), who is the school's most senior and revered teacher.